data-dot-all/dataall/pages/architecture.md

 federated with the Corporate IdP.

-### Tenant groups
+### Tenant group
-data.all has tenant groups which correspond to a group from Cognito or from your IdP that has the right to manage high level application (tenant) permissions for all IdP groups integrated with data.all.
+data.all has a tenant group which correspond to a group from Cognito or from your IdP that has the right to manage high level application (tenant) permissions for all IdP groups integrated with data.all.

-This super user's group maps to a group from your IdP that's by default named "dataall", but we can add additional tenant groups in our Aurora database.
+This super user's group maps to a group from your IdP that's by default named "DAAdministrators".
 Any user member of this group will be able to:

 - create organizations